 An example: Container xChange, the biggest platform for container interchanges with more than 300 customers, lets carriers find partners that move their containers from surplus to deficit locations.
 In addition to helping carriers avoid costs of moving empty containers, the online platform allows carriers to downsize their equipment pools.
 Benefits include lower capital expenditures, reduced consumption of resources and reduced costs for depot storage and terminal space.
 The online platform matches carriers with freight forwarders that need containers in a specific surplus location.
 Container users reposition the carrier’s equipment as one-way containers and return the equipment at an agreed depot/ port with equipment deficit.

 For every empty container move that shipping lines avoid, savings of at least $200-400 per container are generated from the avoidance of expenses related to land transportation and terminal usage alone.
-To delve deep into the topic of empty container repositioning, watch our free webinar:
+Click on the banner below to get in touch with us and finally solve the empty container problem: